calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/_viva.md

 * Can you run the server tests
 * How did you store your data
 * How did you generate a new ItemID
 * Tell me about the field 'date_from'.
-What is iso?
+What is an ISO date?
 * What is a 405, show me it's implementation, describe what this is doing
 * Explain what a cors header is and show me how you tested this
 * What was different about the response to `/`